 Log in to check out faster.

-At Namesake safety is a long term commitment to establishing processes and systems that ensure only the safest products reach you.
-We work in partnership with each of our factories to ensure every item is manufactured up to the highest quality standards, allowing us the privilege to say we’ve been helping both babies and parents get a better night’s sleep for decades.
+At Namesake, we design furniture for families — and that means establishing processes and systems that ensure only the safest items reach you and yours.
+We work closely in partnership with each of our factories to ensure every item is manufactured up to the highest quality standards, allowing us the privilege to say we’ve been helping both babies and parents get a better night’s sleep for decades.

-Namesake cribs, dressers and changers are made of New Zealand pine wood from sustainable forests.
-This is one of the most sustainable and renewable wood resources available.
-In fact, New Zealand Pine Wood forests are expanding, increasing total wood production annually.
-Some of the panels of our products also use CARB II compliant MDF and 100% wood veneers.
+Our cribs, dressers, and changers are made from New Zealand Pine Wood, one of the most sustainable and renewable wood resources available.
+In fact, New Zealand Pine Wood forests are expanding, increasing the total production annually.
+Additionally, some of the panels in our products use CARB II compliant MDF and 100% wood veneers.

 Our products are finished in a non-toxic multi-step staining and painting process.
-The paint used for all of our products are formaldehyde and lead safe; the formaldehyde level for all of our furniture is undetectable.
-Paint is considered safe when it has toxic materials under 300 parts per million (ppm).
-In order for a company to claim low toxicity, it must have no more than 90 ppm.
-Namesake products come in at less than 2 ppm.
-We perform annual paint tests in order to maintain consistent quality, exceeding U.S. Consumer Product Safety Commission regulations.
+The paint used for all of our products is formaldehyde and lead-safe with undetectable levels of formaldehyde in all of our furniture.
+All of our paint has less than 2 ppm of toxic materials — far exceeding the requirement of less than 300 ppm.
+For further reassurance, we perform voluntary annual paint tests in order to maintain consistent quality, exceeding U.S. Consumer Product Safety Commission regulations.
 In addition, Namesake products have low VOCs (volatile organic compounds).

-After third party testing, 25% of our full-size crib models are tested quarterly to adhere to all guidelines.
-Certifications And Standards
+After third party testing, 25% of our full-size crib models are tested quarterly to ensure adherence to all guidelines.

 Certifications And Standards